 should be the same value you use for the name parameter in that module.
 This is necessary so the

-gh-actions-iam-roles module can create IAM roles that only have permissions to manage the lambda-sample
+gh-actions-iam-roles module can create IAM roles that have permissions to manage only the lambda-sample

 resources, and no other resources. |